akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.5.
 Procedures and functions

 In Lisp, a procedure is essentially a function.
 When invoked, it returns some data as its value.
-We will use the words "procedure" and "function" interchangeably.

-Some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this function can return different values at different points in time.
+However, some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this "function" can return different values at different points in time.
 Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice they are frequently referred to as "functions" anyway, even those that may have side effects, in order to emphasize that a computed result is always returned.

 There is a special built-in syntax called `lambda`, which accepts two parameters, and produces a function for us as a result.
 The first parameter is a list of arguments this functions accepts, and the second parameter is an expression that acts upon these parameters.